Alex McCrindle: Biography

-McCrindle was born in Glasgow, Scotland.
+McCrindle was born in Glasgow.
 He began his acting career in 1937 starring in minor roles in UK Television.
 From 1946 to 1951 he played the role of Jock Anderson in Dick Barton – Special Agent.
 In 1951 he starred in his first film in the USA, The House in the Square.
 From there his acting career took off.
 He then did five more films: I Believe in You (1952), The Kidnappers (1953), Trouble in the Glen (1954), Geordie (1955) and Depth Charge (1960).

 From 1962 to 1974 he went to television acting.
-In 1976 he was cast as General Jan Dodonna in the first Star Wars film.
+In 1976 he was cast in the first Star Wars film as General Jan Dodonna, the first character to use the phrase "May the Force be with you", in any Star Wars media.
 He went back to minor roles on TV, including the role of the eccentric veterinarian Ewan Ross on All Creatures Great and Small.

+McCrindle was a founding member of the actors' trade union Scottish Equity.

 Personal life

 McCrindle's second wife was the children's novelist and political activist Honor Arundel (1919–1973).
-He was survived by his three children.
+He was survived by his three children: Catherine, Jessica, and Jean.
 According to Doris Lessing, McCrindle and Arundel's home in the 1950s was a hub of Communist Party activity and organisation.